gideon-ogunbanjo/Luna/README.md

 - Algorithm Selection: Luna has a wide variety of supervised learning algorithms which users can select from a list (Random Forest, Gradient Boosting, SVM, KNN, Decision Tree, Linear Regression, Random Forest Regression).
 - Algorithm Selection: Luna has an in-built algorithm recommendation system that recommends the most suitable algorithm based on the dataset characteristics and problem type.
 - Hyper Parameter Configuration: Luna allows users configure hyperparameters of selected algorithms using sliders.
+- Data Visualization: Luna generates a Plotly line plot based on the selected columns in the dataset.
 - Interactive User Interface: Luna has an interactive UI that allows users view the model's performance metrics, such as accuracy for classification and mean squared error for regression.

 ### Limitations